GA-CyberWorkforceAcademy/GTA-Labs/acl.md

 Task 3: Trojan Horses
 ---------------------

-Revisit the permissons on the /shared data/accounting.txt file.
+Revisit the permissions on the /shared data/accounting.txt file.
 Bob is unable to read this file, but he would very much like to know its content.
 Bob knows Alice is a fool for ascii art, and he created the

 /shared data/bob/fun script.
 As Bob, modify that script so that if Alice (or Harry) run the script, it will make a copy of the accounting.txt file in a